Vlad774/Cisco-Packet-Tracer-Small-Business-model/README.md

 <br />
 <b>Creating Small Business Network</b>
 <br />
-ABC company is a fast-growing company in Canada with more than 3 million customers globally.
-The company deals with selling and buying of food items, which are basically operated drom the headquaters.
-The companyis intending to open a branch near the local town Kelowna.
-Thus, the company requires young IT graduates to design the network for the branch.
-The network is intended to operate separetly from the HQ network.
+ABC Company is a fast-growing Canadian company with over 3 million global customers.
+The company specializes in buying and selling food items and operates primarily from its headquarters.
+Currently, there are plans to establish a branch near the local town of Kelowna.
+Consequently, the company is seeking young IT graduates to design the network infrastructure for this branch.
+The network for the new branch is intended to operate independently from the headquarters' network.

  -- <b>  Being a small network, the company has the following requirments during implementation: